Children's Wisconsin

 Children's Research Institute

-Children’s Research Institute, a collaboration that includes Children’s Wisconsin, the Medical College of Wisconsin, Marquette University College of Nursing and the University of Wisconsin-Milwaukee College of Nursing, represents the most powerful concentration of pediatric research in the region.
+Children’s Research Institute (CRI), a collaboration that includes Children’s Wisconsin, the Medical College of Wisconsin, Marquette University College of Nursing and the University of Wisconsin-Milwaukee College of Nursing, represents the most powerful concentration of pediatric research in the region.
 Our researchers collaborate with experts and organizations on both a regional and national level to develop new treatments, interventions and diagnostic tools for congenital, acute and chronic pediatric conditions.

 - Developmental genetics and genomics research.
 Researchers here seek to harness the power of the human genome to identify the underlying genetic contributors to diseases like diabetes and inherited kidney conditions, among others.